Evillm/project-win-/README.md

-# Elebiany Random Winner Selection Project
+# Elebiary Random Winner Selection Project

 A web-based project for organizing a random prize draw using PHP, MySQL, HTML, and CSS.